lassoid/active_fields/README.md

 [![Gem downloads count](https://img.shields.io/gem/dt/active_fields)](https://rubygems.org/gems/active_fields)
 [![Github Actions CI](https://github.com/lassoid/active_fields/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/lassoid/active_fields/actions/workflows/main.yml)

-ActiveFields is a Rails plugin that implements the EAT (entity-attribute-value) pattern for adding custom fields to any model on runtime, without the need of changing DB schema.
+**ActiveFields** is a Rails plugin that implements the Entity-Attribute-Value (EAV) pattern, enabling the addition of custom fields to any model at runtime without requiring changes to the database schema.

-## Common terms
+## Key Concepts

-- _Customizable_ - record, that has _Active fields_.
+- **Customizable**: A record that has associated _Active Fields_.
-- _Active field_ - field declaration.
+- **Active Field**: A record with the definition of a field.
-- _Active value_ - record that stores the value of the _Active field_ for a specific _Customizable_.
+- **Active Value**: A record that stores the value of an _Active Field_ for a specific _Customizable_.

-## DB structure
+## Models Structure

 ```mermaid
 classDiagram